 I-5 Skagit River Bridge Emergency Repair

-In May of 2013, a portion of the Skagit River Bridge collapsed after it was struck by a truck carrying an oversized load.
-The collapse disrupted 70,000 daily drivers since it severed the primary freight corridor between the Pacific Northwest and Canada.
+On May 23, 2013, a portion of the Skagit River Bridge collapsed after it was struck by a truck carrying an oversized load.
+The collapse disrupted 71,000 daily commuters and severed the primary freight corridor between Washington and Canada.
 WSDOT began planning replacement efforts immediately and selected Atkinson—one of only three WSDOT prequalified emergency contractors—the following morning to perform the emergency bridge replacement work.
-Within 24 hours, Atkinson loaded barges with equipment, including a 150-ton mobile crawler crane and two long-reach excavators, and mobilized more than 75 craftsmen to the site.
+Within 24 hours, Atkinson had loaded barges with equipment—including a 150-ton mobile crawler crane and two long-reach excavators—and mobilized more than 75 craftsmen to the site.

-Working with WSDOT and the National Transportation Safety Board, Atkinson began demolishing the collapsed span on May 27, less than 60 hours after the bridge collapse.
-The following day, the first pieces of the replacement span – a modular structure shipped across the country by Acrow Corporation of America – arrived.
-The state chose to erect two temporary spans, one northbound and one southbound, to quickly re-open the roadway while a permanent solution was designed and constructed.
+Working with WSDOT and the National Transportation Safety Board (NTSB), Atkinson began demolishing the collapsed span on May 27—less than 60 hours after the bridge collapse.
+The following day, the first pieces of the replacement span arrived—specifically a modular structure shipped across the country by Acrow Corporation of America.
+This structure allowed Atkinson to erect two temporary spans—one northbound and one southbound—to quickly re-open the roadway while a permanent solution was designed and constructed.

-With the temporary bridge spans in place, Atkinson paved and striped the roadway and re-opened I-5 on June 19, 2013, less than four weeks after the collapse.
+With the temporary bridge spans in place, Atkinson paved and striped the roadway and re-opened I-5 on June 19—less than four weeks after the collapse.
 The temporary bridge remained in place until September 2013 when a separate contractor rolled a new permanent bridge into place.